 His work inspired Carlos Camargo Guerrero to create the Escheresque font Denedo (2001-2007).
 According to Camargo, Denedo is a font based in one of the impossible alphabets created by the Italian graphic designer Nedo Mion Ferrario during the 60's and 70's in Caracas, Venezuela, South America.
 Michael Parson designed the prismatic typeface Nedo in 2013 based on Ferrario's work.

 Negro is a design site where some commercial fonts can be found, all designed by Ariel Di Lisio who lives in Buenos Aires.
-Marzo (2008) is a hairline vogue face commissioned by the Argentinian mag Atypica, and Donuts (2008) is a layer of round upon a layer of round.
+Marzo (2008) is a hairline vogue typeface commissioned by the Argentinian mag Atypica, and Donuts (2008) is a layer of round upon a layer of round.
 Paz Font is a stylish night club or fashion magazine family---stunning.
 Lynda (2008) is an octagonal/mechanical face.
 Lunes (2007), Day (2007), Friday (2007) and Nigga (2007) are an ultra-fat art deco faces with an experimental edge.
 Love (2007) is a mini-serifed geometric beauty.
 Santino (2008) tries to bring waves into a simple sans face.
 Normal (2008) is gorgeous, geometric and galant.
-Mate (2008) is a geometric all caps face for magazine headlines.
+Mate (2008) is a geometric all caps typeface for magazine headlines.
 Caracas (2008), Soko (2009), and Stola (2008) have more geometric fantasies.
 Pink (2008) is experimental.
-Cascabel (2009) is a kitchen tile face digitized by Alejandro Paul at Sudtipos.
+Cascabel (2009) is a kitchen tile typeface digitized by Alejandro Paul at Sudtipos.
 James Font (2009) is a bullet hole-themed face.
 Inlove (2009, Sudtipos) is a Lubalin-style poster face designed by Di Lisio and digitized by Alejandro Paul.
 Typefaces shown in 2010, mostly experimental / geometric / art deco: Destiny, Drimpy, Hongki, Mobile, Moonglow, Normal, Vincent.

 Typefaces from 2012 include Uma (with Alejandro Paul at Sudtipos: a gorgeous two-weight monoline sans family).